 This pricing strategy allows you to experiment with the different prices of your packages to encourage customers to purchase a specific one.

 For example, you can increase the price of your low-end package relative to the middle- and high-end ones.
 This increase makes the latter two packages more attractive because clients now get more value for a marginally higher investment.

 Also, consider the price jumps between packages.
 No matter how much “value” is in your second package, if it’s double the cost of the first, people will think, “It’s double!”
 So make those jumps feel more like organic progressions.

 Finally, remember that the lowest package sets a tone for the kind of business you are and the kinds of clients you’ll attract.
 Your pricing should be set at a level that attracts the right kind of business, not just any and every client.

 Regardless of what price you do eventually set, make sure you once again get feedback from your clients to see what they think.

 What About a Volume Pricing Model?

-Compared to tiered pricing, volume pricing gives one defined price for ALL the items or services and the more that are purchased the more affordable they are, per unit or service.
+Compared to tiered pricing, volume pricing gives one defined price for ALL the items or services, and the more that is purchased the more affordable they are, per unit or service.